Manipur: Electricity

 Manipur produced about 0.1 GWh of electricity in 2010 with its infrastructure.
 The state has hydroelectric power generation potential, estimated to be over 2 GWh.
 As of 2010, if half of this potential is realised, it is estimated that this would supply 24/7 electricity to all residents, with a surplus for sale, as well as supplying the Burma power grid.

 Agriculture

 Manipur's climate and soil conditions make it ideally suited for horticultural crops.
 Growing there are rare and exotic medicinal and aromatic plants.
-Some cash crops suited for Manipur include Lychee, Cashew, Walnut, Orange, Lemon, Pineapple, Papaya, Passion Fruit, Peach, Pear and Plum.
-The state is covered with over 3000 km2 of bamboo forests, making it one of India's largest contributor to its bamboo industry.
+Some cash crops suited for Manipur include lychees, cashews, walnuts, oranges, lemons, pineapples, papayas, passion fruit, peaches, pears, and plums.
+The state is covered with over 3000 km2 of bamboo forests, making it a major contributor to India's bamboo industry.

-The agriculture in Manipur includes a number of smallholding farms, many of whom are women.
+Agriculture in Manipur includes a number of smallholding farms, many of whom are owned by women.
 Climate change, especially changes in temperature and weather are hurting small farmers in the state.
 Like rural women in other parts of the world, women in agriculture in Manipur are harmed more by the changes in weather, because of less access to support from local governments.